Skip to content

 // Output: [ 'a', 'b', 'c', 'd' ]

-Sometimes, when working with more complex data structures, you may need to create custom sorting rules.
-The Order module allows you to do this by deriving a new Order from an existing one using the Order.mapInput function.
+For more complex data structures, you may need custom sorting rules.
+The Order module lets you derive new Order instances from existing ones with the Order.mapInput function.

 Imagine you have a list of Person objects, and you want to sort them by their names in ascending order.
 To achieve this, you can create a custom Order.